 -

 Guide to Using the Reports PageThreatLocker has incorporated some very useful reports to help our clients consolidate needed information into an easy and useable form.
 To access these reports, navigate to the Reports page.
 Here you will see 2 dropdown menus: Category and Report.
-Category All - this will show you all the report options Applications - this is the location of your application reports Approval - this will show you your approval request report options Audit - this is where you access your blocked file reports and process count Computers - this populates a list of computer reports you can run Policies - this provides your policy reports Storage Control - this shows deleted file reports and processes accessing a UNC report Storage Devices - this will give you a report of your USB Serial Numbers
+Category All – this will show you all the report options 3CX – this will show you applications or files that contain 3CX files or hashes API Reports – this will allow you to pull active licenses by organizations Applications – this is the location of your application reports Approval – this will show you your approval request report options Audit – this is where you access your blocked file reports and process count Computers – this populates a list of computer reports you can run Cyber Hero Management – this will provide the approvals processed by Cyber Heroes Log4j – this will show you applications containing old Log4j files Network Access Control – this will show active Network Access Control (now know as Network Control) policies Organizations – this will provide a list of your organizations Policies – this provides your policy reports Spring Framework – this will show you applications containing old Spring Framework files Storage Control – this shows deleted file reports and processes accessing a UNC report Storage Devices – this will give you a report of your USB Serial Numbers Support – this will provide a report of applications with custom rules containing two unnecessary “*” asterisk wildcards next to each other Users – this will populate a list of users Report The Report dropdown menu allows you to select the specific report you would like to generate.

 -